Over the past 12 years, I've been raising a son with ADHD. It hasn't been easy, but it hasn't been horribly hard either.

 - Enunciate his words (which is hard because he’s hearing impaired)

-- Chores done without asking
+- Chores are to be done without asking

 - STOP, Think, speak (he talks faster than he can think sometimes)